 Dave learned to fly in Cranbrook in the heart of the Canadian Rockies.
 This early exposure to mountain flying proved to be a solid foundation for the ensuing decades, during which he has flown more than 3,850 hours in 29 different aircraft types.
 In 2018, he led the first two Give Hope Wings expedition around Central and South America, and the North-Western expedition venture that raised more than $500,000 for Hope Air.

-Steve is the former publisher at Canadian Aviator Publishing Ltd, publishers of Canadian Aviator and editoto for COPA Flight magazines.
-He has been a huge supporter for Hope Air by being involved in the 2018 and 2019 Give Hope Wings expeditions.
+Steve is the publisher of Canadian Aviator magazine, and the former publisher and editor of COPA Flight magazine.
+He has been a huge supporter for Hope Air and flew as an Expedition Captain in the 2019 Give Hope Wings Northern Expedition.

 Lee Arsenault has been a volunteer pilot with Hope Air since 2016 and works alongside his wife, Marilyn Staig.
 The team from Pickering, Ont. has completed more than 20 flights for Hope Air, flying patients from remote areas across Ontario to larger centres like Toronto to reach specialized medical care.
 Lee handles the preparation and flying while Marilyn helps the patients.
 They fly a Diamond DA-40, and was the expedition captain in 2020 and 2021.

 Basie first fell in love with flying in South Africa and started lessons in 1995 to earn his Private Pilot's License.
 Shortly after, he immigrated to Canada and continued to advance his flying skills.
 Basie then earned his IFR Rating, Commercial Pilot's License, and his Multi-Engine Rating in Canada.
 He has always had a great interest in aviation and now own shares in a J35 Bonanza-C172.